 Austin is an international city and nearly 20 percent of our residents are born overseas.
 The following represents just a few of the many languages spoken in Austin.
 To translate* to a language not listed, click here.

-Located in the heart of Austin, the redevelopment of the Robert Mueller Municipal Airport is an historic event for the City.
-The 700 acres of land have been carefully planned to bring to life the vision to create a new district for the City.
+Located in the heart of Austin, the redevelopment of the Robert Mueller Municipal Airport is a historic event for the City and its residents.
+The approximately 700 acres of land were carefully planned to bring to life a community's vision to create a new district for the City.

-The Music Division and Austin Public Library have partnered to host Music for Kids.
-Music for Kids is a six-week summer concert series featuring local, live musical performances suited for kids and teen youth at library locations throughout Austin.
+ATX Music partners with Austin Public Library to host Music for Kids, a six-week summer concert series that features local, live musical performances suited for kids and teen youth at library locations throughout Austin.